SpoorthyNagendra/Content-Based-Image-Retrieval-Using-Machine-Learning/README.md

 - **Spoorthy Nagendra** - *Machine Learning Implementation*
   - Implemented the feature extraction algorithms using MATLAB
+  - Developed query matching and score calculation modules
-  - Worked on the Bag of Features (BoF) implementation
+  - Worked on CNN/DCNN training integration
   - Contributed to system testing and documentation
   - Collaborated with team members on integration and debugging